Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

 In our current state of knowledge---given the actual epistemic content of general relativity as we know it---there is no single, unambiguously correct answer to those questions.
-Different ways of modeling the phenomena yield different families of solutions to the Einstein field equation in general relativity, none of which are related to each other in any simple way: none of the families ``reduce'' to the others as one lets some parameter smoothly go to zero, none of the families are subsets of the others, none of the families non-trivially intersect with the others, and so on.
-For example, depending on one's purposes, one can treat the accretion disk as an uncharged dust or fluid or as a charged plasma, and, if the last, one can either treat the plasma as a source or treat it as not a source (``test matter'') for the ambient magnetic field.
+Different ways of modeling the phenomena yield different families of solutions to the Einstein field equation in general relativity, none of which are related to each other in any simple way: none of the families ``reduce'' to the others as one lets some parameter smoothly go to zero, none of the families are subsets of the others, none of the families non-trivially intersect all the others, and so on.
+One can, for example, depending on one's purposes, treat the accretion disk as an uncharged dust or fluid or as a charged plasma, and, if the last, one can either treat the plasma as a source or treat it as not a source (``test matter'') for the ambient magnetic field.
 This will be justified, \emph{e}.\emph{g}., by a solid practical understanding of the aspects, features and components of the system one's observational instruments will couple to in the kinds of measurements one plans to make.
-For some wavelengths of electromagnetic radiation one aims to detect, one can safely ignore the inhomogeneities and anisotropies in the magnetic field arising from treating the plasma as a source, and for others not, depending, \emph{inter alia}, on whether those inhomogeneities and anisotropies are comparable in scale to the wavelengths one plans to study.
-Whether one treats it as charged is irrelevant, for example, if one is making measurements in the gamma-ray wavelength spectrum, as electromagnetic radiation of that type is insensitive to the differences.
-Similarly, when one treats the constituents of the accretion disk as uncharged, then whether one treats it as a dust or as a fluid is irrelevant if one is making observations in the x-ray band, as the system's generation of x-rays is insensitive to the differences.
+For some wavelengths of electromagnetic radiation one aims to detect, one can ignore the inhomogeneities and anisotropies in the magnetic field arising from treating the plasma as a source, and for others not, depending, \emph{inter alia}, on whether those inhomogeneities and anisotropies are comparable in scale to the wavelengths one plans to study.
+Whether one treats it as charged is irrelevant, for example, if one is making measurements in the gamma-ray wavelength spectrum, as the electromagnetic radiation of that type produced by the system is insensitive to the differences.
+Similarly, when one treats the constituents of the accretion disk as uncharged, then whether one models it as a dust or as a fluid is irrelevant if one is making observations in the x-ray band, as the system's generation of x-rays is insensitive to the differences.\footnote{I struggled to find a few references to cite to substantiate these claims.
+I failed.
+This is not the sort of knowledge explicitly presented in research papers nor in textbooks (though it is often implicitly there, if one knows how to read between the lines).
+I learned it, as all those in the field do, by asking questions at advanced research seminars and colloquiums and having detailed discussions with knowledgeable practitioners.
+The discussion in \S\ref{sec:forms-aspects-know} of the relevance of how one learns different forms of knowledge will clarify the import of this remark.}